chenyu-01/portfolio/content/blog/JWT Explaination.md

+---
+title: Understanding JWT and the whole process of authentication and authorization
+toc: true
+---

 # Understanding `JWT` and the whole process of authentication and authorization

 I was always confused about the term `JWT` and now I understands it better.
 I will try to explain to myself in case I forget it in the future.
 Most of the content here is based on my conversation with ChatGPT and some other resources on the internet.
 I will try to explain it in a simple way.